echen1031/lanyon/_posts/2016-12-21-first-post.md

 In this blog, I will be posting some of my "Ah ha" moments while working on various freelance projects as a RoR developer.
 Thank you for stopping by.
 Since this is the first post, I'll tell you a little bit about myself.

 I graduated from the University of Georgia with a bachelor degree of Environmental Health.
-Decided to have a career change since the environment thing is not really working out for me.
+Decided to have a career change since the environmental thing is not really working out for me.
 Hello Ruby on Rails.
-Thanks to the people at [Bibles for America](https://www.bfa.org), I landed a junior developer job with little to no experience (talk about learning on the job)!
-I have been with them since 2014 and on going.
+Thanks to the people at [Bibles for America](https://www.bfa.org), I landed a junior developer job with little to no experience (talk about learning on the job!).
+I have been with them since 2014.

 ### A few of the projects that I worked and collaborated on: